 Yes and No. It all depends on the choice and intensity of your workout.
-However, the intensity seems to be a stronger determinant of how much calories you can burn per unit time.
-With moderate to high intensity, 30 minutes of cardio for 5 days in a week should suffice.
+However, the intensity seems to be a stronger determinant of how many calories you can burn per unit of time.
+With moderate to high intensity, 30 minutes of cardio for 5 days a week should suffice.

 For instance, 30 minutes of high-intensity cardio for moderately overweight men has been shown to burn 8 pounds over three months compared to 60 minutes of light intensity cardio over the same period.